LeQuint Allen scores six TDs to lead Millville over Shawnee

 Allen ran behind the offensive line of Marcus Offer, Edison Andino, Achan Harris, George Gonzales and Darian Blachewicz.

 “They were knocking them back,” Allen said of the line.
-“Every time they said down.
-Every cadence, they were knocking them back.”
+“Every cadence, they were knocking them back.”

-With Friday’s win, Millville got a small measure of revenge for South Jersey Group IV semifinals to Shawnee in 2019 and 2018.
+With Friday’s win, Millville got a small measure of revenge for South Jersey Group IV semifinal loses to Shawnee in 2019 and 2018.

 It would not be a shock for these teams to meet again in this year’s postseason.